Quick Summary: Stages of Female Pattern Hair Loss (FPHL)

 Hair loss can be a daunting experience, but it’s important to remember that you’re not alone.
 The Ludwig Scale helps us understand the progression of female hair loss, and with the right diagnosis and treatment plan, you can regain confidence and achieve a fuller, healthier head of hair.

-If you’re experiencing hair loss, contact The Treatment Rooms London today to schedule a consultation with a hair restoration specialist.
+If you’re considering a hair transplant or looking for initial advice on hair loss, please don’t hesitate to contact The Treatment Rooms London today, and our friendly team will be able to guide you in the right direction.
 We’re here to help you explore your options and find the solutions that best suit your needs.

 References